qutas/kinetic_sample_packages/kinetic_sample_pub_cpp/README.md

 # kinetic_sample_pub_cpp
-An example of a spinner subscriber node in C++
+An example of a rate-based publisher node in C++